Vheissu/hive-stream/README.md

 ## Streamer

 The following subscription methods are read only methods, they allow you to react to certain Hive and Hive Engine events on the blockchain.
 You do not need to pass in any keys to use these methods as they're purely read only.

-To use the following methods, you need to make sure you have started the streamer using the `start` method.

 #### Watch for transfers